Diseases & Conditions

 Medications are often prescribed for short-term pain relief after surgery.
 Many types of medicines are available to help manage pain, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Your doctor may use a combination of these medications to improve pain relief, as well as minimize the need for opioids.

-Be aware that although opioids help relieve pain after surgery, they are a narcotic and can be addictive.
-Opioid dependency and overdose has become a critical public health issue in the U.S. It is important to use opioids only as directed by your doctor.
-As soon as your pain begins to improve, stop taking opioids.
+Be aware that although opioids help relieve pain after surgery, they are narcotics and can be addictive.
+Opioid dependency and overdose has become critical public health issues in the U.S. It is important to use opioids only as directed by your doctor and to stop taking them as soon as your pain begins to improve.
 Talk to your doctor if your pain has not begun to improve within a few days of your surgery.

 Early Motion